 We're going to let you in on a key piece of information...
 In every physical therapy appointment your physical therapist will use conservative treatments, massage, manual manipulation and/or stretching exercises to give you this Professional 3-Step Treatment Formula:

-Step 1 - Warm Up Your Muscle
+Step 1 - Warm Up Your Muscles

 Increase Your Blood Flow Circulation at Home

-Use a BFST Wrap® for 15 to 20 minutes at least half an hour before stretching your muscle.
-A BFST Wrap® will promote Blood Flow Stimulation Therapy™ (BFST®) - a therapy that will increase the blood flow to your muscle while warming up and relaxing your injured tissue.
-BFST® will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.
+Use a T•Shellz Wrap® for 15 to 20 minutes at least half an hour before stretching.
+A T•Shellz Wrap® will promote Deep Tissue Regeneration Therapy (Deep Tissue Therapy) - a therapy that will increase blood flow to the affected area while warming up and relaxing the soft tissue.
+Deep Tissue Therapy will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.

-Step 2 - Stretch Your Muscle
+Step 2 - Stretch

 Sometimes cardiovascular exercise, like using a stationary bike or treadmill, will be recommended under the supervision of your physical therapist.